orca233/DeepSS2GO/README.md

 >slam2
 MLYFRYGFLVVWCAAGVSAAYGADAPAILDDKALLQVQRSVSDKWAESDWKVENDAPRVVDGDFLLAHPKMLEHSLRDALNGNQADLIASLADLYAKLPDYDAVLYGRARALLAKLAGRPAEAVARYRELHGENAADERILLDLAAAEFDDFRLKSAERHFAEAAKLDLPAPVLENVGRFRKKTEGLTGWRFSGGISPAVNRNANNAAPQYCRQNGGRQICSVSRAERAAGLNYEIEAEKLTPLADNHYLLFRSNIGGTSYYFSKKSAYDDGFGRAYLGWQYKNARQTAGILPFYQVQLSGSDGFDAKTKRVNNRRLPPYMLAHGVGVQLSHTYRPNPGWQFSVALEHYRQRYREQDRAEYNNGRQDGFYVSSAKRLGESATVFGGWQFVRFVPKRETVGGAVNNAAYRRNGVYAGWAQEWRQLGGLNSRVSASYARRNYKGIAAFSTEAQRNREWNVSLALSHDKLSYKGIVPALNYRFGRTESNVPYAKRRNSEVFVSADWRF
 ```
-> In case your protein name contains dot '.', or sequence in multi-line, please run `utils_modified_input_fasta.py` to uniform input `new_aa.fa` as following format.
+> In case your protein name contains dot '.', or sequence in multi-line, please run `utils_modified_input_fasta.py` to uniform input `new_aa.fa` as the example format.